SyncholisticMG/gh/chapter2/workspace.md

 Like a scientist doesn’t use testosterone, he uses another version of it, more like a mental aspect versus I need a sledgehammer to create.
-There is no scientific name for that yet in this reality.
+There's no scientific name for that yet in this reality.
 There are several hundred forms of testosterone, each with a different chemical chain that allows a different nature of creation.
 Through ways of manipulation of our incarnate life form we are not producing the all encompassing testosterone which keeps us in fight,